floatingpointsoftware/stylist/README.md

         "name": "My theme",
         "description": "This is my theme.
 There are many like it, but this one is mine."
     }

+Only one theme can be activated at a time, so multiple calls to activate themes, will simply deactivate the previously activated theme.

 So, what happens when you now load views?